hashgraph/hedera-services/docs/design/evm-versioning.md

 The Ethereum Virtual Machine is regularly updated on Ethereum Mainnet via a series of "Forks" where the behavior of the EVM changes.
 These can range from gas schedule changes to new operations to new data formats for the EVM.
-One major feature of each fork is that there is a well established impact on backwards compatibility that is only comprimised when security demands it.
+One major feature of each fork is that there is a well established impact on backwards compatibility that is only compromised when security demands it.

 In order for off-chain evaluation of these prior EVMs to work we also need to preserve a way to re-create the EVM